Advertisement

 Price surges will weaken purchasing power and increase costs for goods.

 It can also impact the balance of payments by increasing imports due to higher domestic prices, leading to a deficit in foreign currency.
 During cost escalation, the value of money decreases, causing hardship for those with fixed incomes.
 Debtors benefit from rising prices as the actual value of debt decreases, while creditors suffer as the purchasing power of money declines.
 Overall, it poses challenges for individuals, businesses, and the Economy as a whole.
-In addition to these factors, increased demand for goods and services can contribute to currency Devaluation.
+In addition to these factors, increased demand for goods and services can contribute to currency devaluation.

 As the country’s population grows, the demand for necessities such as food, housing, and healthcare also increases.
 This can pressure prices, especially if supply does not keep pace with demand.
 This is particularly true in a country like Nigeria, where Infrastructure and Logistics challenges can hold the efficient distribution of goods and services.
 The consequences of value depreciation in the country are far-reaching and can impact the economy and the well-being of its citizens.
 High price increases weaken consumers’ purchasing power, as they need to spend more money to buy the same goods and services.
 This can lead to decreased living standards for many people in the country, especially those on fixed incomes or in low-wage jobs.